spacebanana420/tanuki/doc/compile.md

 ```
 This builds a lightweight JAR that can be run with the scala command or scala-cli.
 You do not need an internet connection.

-You can now run this JAR with Scala or scala-cli.

 ## Using scala-cli

 scala-cli is a powerful tool that opens potential for much more than using the scalac compiler directly.
 Note that you need an internet connection the first time you compile with scala-cli.